Finding Your Path as a Chemical Technical Professional

 What does a chemical technical professional do?

 When McCulley graduated, chemical technology positions were often advertised as “chemical technician” or “technologist” roles.
-Although these titles are still used, McCulley, the current chair of the ACS Committee on Technician Affairs (CTA), says that the CTA now prefers the term “chemical technical professional.”
+Although these titles are still used, McCulley, the current chair of the ACS Committee on Chemical Technical Professionals (CTP), says that the CTP now prefers the term “chemical technical professional.”

 This emphasis on “professional” is long overdue, says ACS Career Consultant Joe Martino, an adjunct professor of chemistry at Immaculata University in Pennsylvania, and a past chair of the ACS Philadelphia Local Section. “[Chemical technical professionals] hold important, professional roles in the mission of a company, and emphasizing this point is important.”